lokesh2525/Python-Learning-Journey-/README.md

   - String methods: `join` and `format`
   - Functional programming: `map`, `filter`, and `reduce`

-## Projects
-- **Mega Project 1: Jarvis Virtual Assistant**
-  - A voice assistant application capable of performing various tasks such as playing music, and providing information.
-- **Mega Project 2: AI AutoReply Bot**
-  - An AI-based bot designed to automatically reply to messages, enhancing communication efficiency.

 ## How to Use This Repository
 Feel free to explore the code and notes in this repository.
 Each folder corresponds to a specific topic or project.
 You can clone this repository and run the Python scripts on your local machine.